DanutNicolin/actions-test/sampke.md

 6. `sudo apt-get update`
 7. `sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose-plugin`
 8. `sudo nano /etc/group` -> *search for docker and and add your username at the end of the line with docker (after the colon)*
-9. Log out and log back in
+9. Log out and log back in<br>
-	*If you get "ERROR: Cannot connect to the Docker daemon at unix:///var/run/docker.sock."*
+	*If you get "ERROR: Cannot connect to the Docker daemon at unix:///var/run/docker.sock." run command:*
 	    `sudo systemctl start docker`
 10. `docker info` -> *if docker info appears without errors, instalation is ok*